truong-phu-minh/Thesis-report/README.md

-# 🧬 Code availability
-This repository contains my implementation analysis for my bachelor thesis project.

-# 1. Introduction

-AHPND causes significant health issue in the aquaculture system, especially on the Whiteleg shrimp (Litopenaeus monodon), with 100% mortality rate after 3-5 days displaying clinical symptoms. pirAB has been identified as main virulence factors in AHPND pathogenesis.
-But not every strain containing pirAB can cause shrimp death, as it depends on alternative virulence factors, such as secretion systems, adherence, quorum sensing.
-Specifically, strain BT85-28 had been identified with no pirAB genes, but still induce death in normal shrimps, which was isolated in Ben Tre Province.
-Therefore, I conducted a comprehensive analysis on strain BT85-28, to illustrate other virulence factors that potentially contribute to the pathogenesis.
-Type III secretion 1 (T3SS1) and Type VI secretion 2 (T6SS2) has been researched as potential virulence factors in AHPND.
-Therefore, exploring the gene composition and structure can somehow explain its virulence mechanism apart from pirAB.

-# 2. Material and methods
-## 1/ Material
-- Short-read: From published NCBI under the accession code [SRX20502639]([url](https://www.ncbi.nlm.nih.gov/sra/SRX20502639[accn]))
-- Long-read: Lab provided.
-## 2/ Methods
-- I performed hybrid asssembly with Trycycler tool for generating a complete genome strain BT85-28.
-This step includes read filtering (fastp for short-read, Filtlong for long-read, to remove ambigious or low-quality reads), and Trycycler tutorial, with addition read polishing with Polypolish and BWA.
-- I submitted genome sequence to pubMLST to validate the strain name, by identifying 7 housekeeping genes.
-Then, I performed Average Nucleotide Identity (ANI) to compare sequence similarity to standard strain Vibrio parahaemolyticus RIMD 2210633 as a positive control, and 2 strains Vibrio campbellii and Vibrio cholerae for negative controls.
-- I conducted genome annotation with Bakta pipeline, exploring antimicrobial resistance genes (AMRFinderplus, ABricate, all of which were set to 60% identity and 60% coverage) and virulence factors (VFAnalyzer on the web interface).
-- To further explored its potential virulence factors and relationships, I extracted T3SS1 and T6SS2 regions from strain Vp RIMD 2210633.
-Then I used BLASTN to identify regions that contain T3SS1/T6SS2 in strain BT85-28 and all strains (127 strains) that have been assigned as "complete genome" on NCBI database, followed by aligning regions using MAFFT.
-Then, phylogenetic tree was constructed with IQ-TREE for T6SS2 and IQ-TREE3 for T3SS1, with an ultrabootstrap value of 1000.
-The output files were visualised in iTOL v7.
-Selected strains were reannotated with Bakta to generate GenBank files, and cluster structures were visualised with clinker.
-# 3. Result
-## 1/Complete genome assembly and genome validation
-The complete genome was assembled with GC content of 45.36%, approximate length to all common Vibrio parahaemolyticus, and has been submitted under the accession number GCA_030238765.2.
-The genome was confirmed with no plasmid pVA, and confirmed ambigious regions was located only in chromosome I. ANI analysis shows strain BT85-28 shares 98.32% to Vibrio parahaemolyticus RIMD 2210633, MLST assigned as ST2184, consistent with previous report on this strain.

-## 2/Profilling virulence factors and antimicrobial genes
-The VFDB result shows 155 virulence factor genes, associated with adherence, antiphagocytosis, chemotaxis, motility, iron uptake, quorum sensing, secretion system, toxin, colonisation, immune evasion, and endotoxin.
-There were 38 genes from T3SS1, with one unknown gene classified in T3SS1 secreted effectors.
-This strain possesses 12 AMR genes.
-Among these, eight genes have been previously reported, four AMR genes associated with multidrug efflux pumps, quaternary ammonium compounds, and chloramphenicol resistance were newly detected in this complete genome assembly.

-## 3/T3SS1 and T6SS2 phylogenetic tree analysis
-The phylogenetic tree based on T3SS1 alignment of 128 complete genomes revealed two major clades, in which clade 2 was further divided into two subclusters.
-The T6SS2 phylogenetic tree displayed one main clade and one outlier strain (DHO76).
-For subsequent structural comparison, reference selection followed a consistent principle: the reference strain RIMD 2210633, the target strain of this study (BT85-28), and representative strains randomly selected from each clade/subcluster.

-## 4/Structural diversity of T3SS1 and T6SS2 clusters
-Structural analysis reveals a clear structural difference between T3SS1.
-It has been classified into two subtypes: T3SS1a and T3SS1b.
-Strain 16-VB00198 has no gene between the sctU and vopQ, which can be explained by a separate cluster on subcluster 1.
-This suggests a novel subtype of T3SS1.
-Strains BT85-28, PH1339, and RIMD 2210633 have four additional genes: fldA, alpha/beta hydrolase, frsA, and lysR, which belong to T3SS1b, suggesting that strain BT85-28 may share the same mechanism of secreting virulence factors as the reference strain.
-Structural analysis of six strains from T6SS2 shows that Clade 2 is highly conserved.
-Strain BT85-28 has a similar conserved T6SS2 to the reference strain, suggesting they share the same mechanism of secreting toxins for bacterial competition.
-Notably, three loci encoding sPS1, cheY, and the Hpt domain shared the same orientation across all the analysed and selected strains.

-# Conclusion
-This study reveals the complete genome characterisation of V. parahaemolyticus strain BT85-28, an isolate associated with AHPND but lacking both pirABvp genes and pVA plasmid.
-The complete genome presents extensive virulence factors and antimicrobial resistance profiles.
-Comparative phylogenomic and structural analysis classified strain BT85-28 within the dominant T3SS1a subtype and the conserved T6SS2.
-These findings enrich the genomic resources database and explore alternative pathogenic mechanisms beyond plasmid-encoded toxins.

 # File note
 ## T3SS1 analysis
 T3SS1 has 2 gene clusters—one on each chromosome.
 Therefore, I worked on each cluster separately: